joshwalong/joshwalong.github.io/README.md

 For this project I secured funding and was the feature lead and main contributor to the codebase.
 I organised the project plan and ticket creation, ensuring we met targets, generally overseeing the development.

-In terms of code, I worked on the binary codec which allows you to encode and decode binary data to and from the XRPL, the address codec which allows you to encode and decode addresses to human readable format, keypairs which handles generating and managing keypairs for accounts and signing transactions, jsonrpc client and websocket client which allows you to interact with the XRPL network and the test suite.
+In terms of code, I worked on the binary codec which allows you to encode and decode binary data to and from the XRPL and the address codec which allows you to encode and decode addresses to human readable format.

+Then I worked on keypairs which handles generating and managing keypairs for accounts and signing transactions, jsonrpc client and websocket client which allows you to interact with the XRPL network and the test suite.

 The project is now owned by the XRPL Foundation.

 [![xrpl.png](xrpl.png)](https://github.com/XRPLF/xrpl-go)